 So just how does Almighty God of the last days perform the work of judgment to cleanse and save man, enabling man to free himself from sin?
 Let us read another passage of Almighty God’s words.
 Almighty God says, “In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
 These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
 These words are all directed at the essence of man and his corrupt disposition.
 In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
 In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
 These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
 Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
 These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God” (“Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh).

 The words of Almighty God get straight to the point in exposing the erroneous motivations and perspectives of our faith in God.
 Only through reflecting on ourselves do we realize that we are not working hard out of our love for God and because we wish to satisfy God; instead, we are looking to expend ourselves in exchange for the blessings and promises of God—our good behavior and actions are only to achieve our own goals.
-At such times, we see how selfish and ignoble our natures are.
+At such times, we see how selfish and ignoble we are.
 We live by the satanic law of, “Every man for himself and the Devil take the hindmost”; everything we do is for our own profit, and even when we expend ourselves a little in our faith in God, this, too, is to gain benefits and blessings from God.
 We want to exchange some minor expenditure for great blessings, and we seek to gain a hundredfold in this life and to gain eternal life in the world to come.
 We do not at all expend ourselves in order to perform our duty as created beings and repay God’s love.
 When our own intents and desires are unfulfilled, we can become negative, complain, rebel against and oppose God.
 When we see how filthy and corrupt we are, that we are bereft of conscience and reason and totally unfit to receive the rewards and blessings of God, in our hearts we feel regret and self-recrimination.
 We despise ourselves, and are compelled to fall before God to confess our sins, hoping to begin anew, willing to expend ourselves for God, and no longer asking for anything in return.
 Through experiencing the judgment and chastisement of God, we come to recognize our own satanic dispositions, and we see that God despises the sins of man.
 We see that wherever there is filthiness, there is the judgment of God, and we come to know God’s holy substance and His righteous, inviolable disposition, and thus a God-fearing heart is born in us.
 Under the guidance of God’s words, we gradually come to understand the will and requirements of God, we stand fast in the position of a created being to perform a little of the duty of man, there is less and less of a transaction in our involvement with God, our relationship with Him becomes closer and closer, our corrupt dispositions undergo some change, and we ultimately live out the semblance of a true human being.

 That we have been able to change as we have today is entirely the effect achieved in us by Almighty God’s work of judgment.
 All who have experienced Almighty God’s judgment and chastisement in the last days and who truly love the truth, after several years they clearly see a change and reap a harvest; in their hearts, they are able to sense just how great God’s love for man is and how great His salvation of man is, and they come to have a profound appreciation of how real the work of God is.
 They perceive that only the judgment and chastisement of God is the truest salvation, and that only by accepting Almighty God’s work of the last days and experiencing the judgment and chastisement of God, can they be cleansed and changed—this is the only path by which we can rid ourselves of sin.

 Editor’s Note: Has this fellowship solved your confusion?
-Have you found in this fellowship the path to ridding yourself of sin?
+Have you found in this fellowship the path to utterly ridding yourself of sin?
 If you feel this has been of help to you, keep an eye on this website and we’ll continue to update it with new content.
 If someone you know is just as confused as you, please share this article with them.
 If you have any questions or difficulties, feel free to contact us at any time, and we can look into them and seek together!